How to Spoof a GPS Location on an iPhone

 However, in recent months a hardware company has put together an Apple-compliant system that permits you to relocate your iOS device wherever you like virtually!
 It isn’t free or cheap, but it works well and is a robust and reliable solution.

-GFaker is the name of both company and product, and it is essentially a tiny hardware device that you plug your iPhone or iPad into, as though you were connecting to an Apple computer.
+GFaker is the name of both company and product, and it is essentially a tiny hardware device that you plug your iPhone or iPad into as though you were connecting to an Apple computer.

 However, the GFaker devices present themselves to iOS as external GPS devices, using Apple-approved chipsets and complying with the Apple External Accessory Framework standard.
 Then you run the provided app, which does not require jailbreaking, to set the location that you want.
 The GFaker device, posing as a new GPS, tells all apps running on your iOS device that your current location is whatever you’ve programmed in.
-It’s so elegant and straightforward; you’ll think you have an Android phone.
+It’s so elegant and straightforward, you’ll think you have an Android phone.

 Although these products come at a cost (which has risen significantly since 2020), for users needing a reliable and straightforward GPS solution, GFaker seems to be the best approach.
-Sometimes, especially with Apple products, you get what you pay for indeed.

 Final Thoughts on How to Spoof a GPS Location on an iPhone